PeteG-cmd/project-4/README.md

 ## Lessons Learnt

-One of the main lessons from this project, especially in Django is around using the Base User object.
+One of the main lessons learnt from this project, especially in Django, is about using the Base User object.
 Although it is incredibly useful for things like authorisation, it also has its limitations, and I ended up re-structuring some of the models to avoid putting attributes on the User model.
-In hindsight I would create a 'User Profile' model and relate it to the user, and use this to store all the additional user information I wanted in one place.
+In hindsight, I would create a 'User Profile' model and relate it to the user, and use this to store all the additional user information I wanted in one place.

 The second lesson is to make the choice between using React Hooks or React Classes and stick to one.
-As I was still learning about hooks as I was working on this project I have used a mixture of both, and I realise this is not ideal and for clarity I should always be consistent with one or the other.
+As I was still learning about hooks as I was working on this project I, have used a mixture of both, and I realised this is not ideal and for clarity I should always be consistent with one or the other.